pasanchamikara/jouster-assignment/README.md

 In modern cloud accelerated GPU systems, there exists more than 1 GPUs, therefore, in cases like

 For real world production deployment, instead of the single structured dockerfiles, that we have used, make use of multi-layered dockerfiles, which would reduce the size of the docker images by a significant margin.
+This would indeed reduce the time for deployments and inturn would reduce the readiness time of an application.

+The persistent volumes to be used have to be provided by the related cloud providers or via any other on-hosted approach.
+Thus the input.json file should be mounted to that location and even the output files should be written to the respective location for persistency.

+For one time executions, the containers could be used as jobs with a PUB/SUB approach.

+For telemetry app, the endpoint would require to be enhanced for accepting chunks of streams.

 ### Bonus Task

 In my case, I have implemented 2 of the 3 bonus tasks, I could implement the third one as well, but due to time constraints and with the possibility of the need of some additional information, I have opted for the following 2 task.
 <br>

-GPU health monitoring script - gpu_health_monitoring.sh
+1. GPU health monitoring script - `./gpu_health_monitoring/gpu_health_monitoring.sh`
-Mock Telemetry: Simple HTTP server endpoint accepting log data via POST (But in this case any auth system has not been provided)
+2. Mock Telemetry: Simple HTTP server endpoint accepting log data via POST (But in this case any auth system has not been provided)
 I have selected the implementation of Telemetry Server for log processing.
 The content of the implementation are located within `./telemetry_server` of the repo home.

-The telemetry server is dockerized, and implementation is listed below.